varunajmera0/vuejs-shopping/README.md

 > Some Code In Vuetify (like slider/login/sign up)
 > <a href="vuetifyjs.com/vuetify/quick-start">Vuetify</a>

-> Create Database In Firebase Database and add given detail in main.js file using firebase databse firebase.initializeApp({
+> Create Database In Firebase Database and add given detail in main.js file using firebase databse.

+   firebase.initializeApp({
       apiKey: '',
       authDomain: '',